-Students will write an advanced 20-page research paper (due in-class on April 13) showing their ability to define, integrate and expand on culture and/or communications theories.
+Students will write an advanced 20-page research paper (due in-class on April 10) showing their ability to define, integrate and expand on culture and/or communications theories.
 Although there is a significant amount of latitude in the choice of topics, students are expected to engage in an on-going dialogue with the instructor concerning their research and progress.
 The paper may be written in an "alternate" style, but only after proper justification, appropriate learning outcomes have been identified, and the approval from the instructor.
 The paper carries high expectations, and should show a considerable level of research.

-The research paper outline (due in-class on January 19) is an abstract, with an annotated bibliography of a minimum of 3 sources: one must be on-line; a book; and one journal article.
+Paper Proposals will be pitched to the class for feedback on January 16.
+The research paper outline (due in-class on January 30) is an abstract, with an annotated bibliography of a minimum of 3 sources.
 The abstract will cogently describe the subject of your paper in a minimum of 150 words.
 It should describe your aim in a clear thesis statement and how you will go about making the argument.
 The annotated bibliography should be included below your abstract.
 Each source should clearly be relevant to your paper.
 If your literature review did not supply relevant sources, do not include them.
-Each annotation of a source should do two things: give the reader an idea of the overall content of the book and its significance, as well as briefly describe the source's relevance for the paper you are proposing.
+Each annotation of a source should do two things: give the reader an idea of the overall content of the book or article and its significance, as well as briefly describe the source's relevance for the paper you are proposing.